 - Master of Arts Translation and Localization Management (TLM)

 - For students fulfilling the TLM language requirement with language studies courses

 - Paul D. Coverdell Peace Corps Fellows Program

 - MS Degree Counseling-Career specialization, San Francisco State University

 - BA Creative Arts, Minor in Sociology, San Jose State University

 Edy Rhodes earned her MS degree from San Francisco State University (SFSU) in Career Counseling where her intercultural focus was on East Asian international students.
-As part of her training she had two full academic year internships, one at the SFSU Graduate Studies Division and the other at the Stanford Career Development Center where she led a career development group for the spouses of international students.
-She is a National Certified Counselor with the National Board for Certified Counselors and a member of Chi Sigma Iota, international counseling honor society.
+As part of her training, she had two full academic year internships, one at the SFSU Graduate Studies Division and the other at the Stanford Career Development Center where she led a career development group for the spouses of international students.
+She is a National Certified Counselor with the National Board for Certified Counselors and a member of Chi Sigma Iota, an international counseling honors society.
 She also earned her certification as a Certified Professional Resume Writer (CPRW).
 Career assessment is one of her specialty areas at MIIS.
 She has a BA in the Creative Arts with a minor in Sociology and is an accomplished musician.
-She has worked for over 20 years in administration and management in the private and non-profit sectors locally, on the east coast and in the Caribbean where she resided on the island of St. Croix for seven years.
+She has worked for over 20 years in administration and management in the private and non-profit sectors locally, on the east coast, and in the Caribbean where she resided on the island of St. Croix for seven years.
 She currently serves on the Sustainability Council at MIIS.

-As a counselor and advisor I work holistically and collaboratively with students navigating their numerous academic and career options.
+As a counselor and advisor, I work holistically and collaboratively with students navigating their numerous academic and career options.
 It is my intent that students and alumni that I work with feel empowered to make informed and conscious decisions on their purpose and direction to realize their professional goals and vision.
 I see myself as a catalyst and coach in the discovery process, sharing creative possibilities and options to students seeking meaningful service to solve the complex challenges in a highly diverse world community.